 The project manager skills required by top companies include a strong understanding of all aspects of business management, such as finance, human resources, marketing and operations.
 So, companies look for the necessary qualifications in the candidates.
 Most project managers have a degree in management, and many have a master's degree.
-So, you can go for these degrees as well.

 6. How do I become a project manager with no experience?

 You can sign up with a mentor.
 This will allow you to learn from someone with more experience.
 You can also get certified to show potential employers the knowledge and skills necessary to be a successful project manager.
 Many organizations also offer training programs specifically for project managers to learn about the ins and outs of the job.